-I attended the group Mandatory Parenting Programme (MPP).
-Through the MPP, I better understood the impact that divorce would have on my children, should I decide to file for a divorce.
+I attended the group Mandatory Co-Parenting Programme (CPP).
+Through the CPP, I better understood the impact that divorce would have on my children, should I decide to file for a divorce.
 Thereafter, I requested for 1-on-1 counselling sessions as I was unsure about whether I should file for divorce.

 The 1-on-1 counselling sessions were helpful for me.
 I was emotionally supported by the counsellor.
 She processed my thoughts with me so that I could gain clarity in my decision making.
 Eventually, I made an informed decision to work on my marriage.